 The Environmental Management Activities Decree (Activiteitenbesluit Milieubeheer) requires organisations in the Netherlands (Wet Milieubeheer Inrichtingen) to save energy.
-This regulation will change in 2019.
-In addition to the current energy efficiency obligation, an energy efficiency notification obligation will be introduced for locations that use 50,000 kWh of electricity or 25,000 m³ of natural gas (or an equivalent) or more per year.
+This regulation was changed on 1 July 2019.
+In addition to the current energy efficiency obligation, an energy efficiency notification obligation is introduced for locations that use 50,000 kWh of electricity or 25,000 m³ of natural gas (or an equivalent) or more per year.
 The business community and the Dutch Government intend to accelerate energy efficiency with the notification obligation.
 This will provide a CO2-reduction boost in the Netherlands.

 Watch this short introductory video (in Dutch only) for a short explanation of the energy efficiency notification obligation.

 Does your organisation in the Netherlands use 50,000 kWh of electricity or 25,000 m3 of natural gas (or an equivalent) or more per year?
 If so, chances are the notification obligation applies to your organisation.
 Quickly determine whether the energy efficiency obligation and its secondary notification obligation applies to your organisation using the step-by-step plan.

 - Organisations whose various locations all participate in the European Union Emissions Trading System (EU ETS)

 - Organisations in the greenhouse industry participating in the CO2 equalisation system

 - Organisations whose locations all participate in the Long-Term Agreements on energy efficiency covenant

 - Organisations classed Type C in the Environmental Management Act that have an environmental permit